EmployeeIssues.comU.S. Employee Rights in Plain English

 At this writing, constructive discharge generally means an employee resignation caused solely by an employer implementing or allowing an extraordinary change that made working conditions so intolerable, it would have compelled any reasonable employee to resign.

 Constructive discharge is effectively a form of wrongful termination, even though the employee quit.
-Subsequently, constructive discharge is also referred to as constructive wrongful discharge or constructive termination.
+Subsequently, constructive discharge is also referred to as constructive wrongful discharge or constructive wrongful termination.

-Proving Constructive Discharge
+Constructive Discharge Proof

 • The change must have been recent and so intolerable, that it would have compelled any reasonable employee to quit soon after it occurred.

 • The employer must have deliberately implemented or permitted the change, without having justifiable business reasons and despite that it was apparent it would compel any reasonable employee to resign.
-Even if the employer's intention was not specifically to force an employee to resign, an employee's resignation still might constitute constructive discharge under the circumstances.
+Even if the employer's intention was not specifically to force an employee to resign, the employee's resignation still might constitute constructive discharge under the circumstances.

 • An employee's resignation must have occurred close enough in time after the intolerable change that it established a clear "cause and effect" relationship, directly resulting in constructive discharge.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips

-Do not copy content from this or any page.
+Do not reproduce content from this or any page.
 Plagiarism will be detected by Copyscape.
 See copyright notice below.